bloodymage/pysorcery/README.md

     and tracking software installations.

 ### pycleanse
+cleanse is part of the sorcery source-code package management suite.
+It
+       is a command-line tool for fixing and cleaning files maintained by sor‐ cery.

+### pyconfmeld
+...

+### pydelve
+...

 ### pydispel
+Remove Software Packages.

 ### pygaze
 Gaze is part of the Sorcery source-based package management suite.
 It is a